-Angela Easby is the North American Regional Programme Coordinator for Global Diversity Foundation.
-In October 2016, she participated in a community researcher workshop in the High Atlas mountains, and describes her experience here.
+Angela Easby, Canada (Global Environments Summer Academy 2015 participant and North American Regional Programme Coordinator for Global Diversity Foundation) describes her experience participating in a community researcher workshop in the High Atlas mountains in October 2016.

 Since January 2016, Global Diversity Foundation has been involved in the implementation of the project “Integrated Approach to Plant Conservation in the Moroccan High Atlas”.
 This 2-year project, funded by the MAVA Foundation, seeks to catalyze positive change in the Moroccan High Atlas mountains where biocultural landscapes are under growing pressure from a number of environmental, political and economic drivers.
 GDF is working in collaboration with PhD candidate Irene Teixidor Toneu and Dr. Ugo D’Ambrosio (GESA 2015 alumnus, and GEN Coordinator for European Events) to fulfil the second main objective of the project, which is to:

 Document, disseminate, promote and coordinate regional initiatives on cultural practices of conservation (CPCs) and community-based resource and landscape management systems.

 Irene and Ugo have been working closely with community researchers in Imegdale and Ait M’Hamed communes in the High Atlas mountains (Amazigh territory) to carry out in-depth interviews on the range of cultural practices for conservation.
 These interviews include questions on the identity of practitioners, description of local practices that could have a socio-environmental impact, implications for biocultural diversity, and the ways in which these practices have been affected by social or political factors.